benlistyg/Thesis/README.md

   - 10% of items misloaded & 1 correlation misspecified
   - 20% of items misloaded & 1 correlation misspecified

-`run_sim.R` will run the complete simulation.
+`fitsim.R` will run the complete simulation.
 On a 12-core machine, this took ~6.5 hours from start to finish when ran in parallel.

-To-do:
-- Write/run code for 3 dimensional model
-- Unit tests